NFL International Series: International marketing and expansion (2022–present)

+In December 2021 the NFL announced the International Home Marketing Areas (HMA) initiative, under which teams can submit proposals to be granted marketing rights for specific foreign countries for a period of five years.
+This allows them to engage in activities typically restricted to their domestic HMA such as hosting in-person events, selling sponsorships and merchandise, as well as having a high priority to be assigned to play in the International Series games scheduled for their International HMAs.

+Initially 18 teams were granted marketing rights across eight countries, starting in January 2022.
+In May 2022, two more countries were added to the list of international HMA.
+In 2023, the league added Austria, Switzerland, France, and Ireland.
+In 2024, the league expanded the program to Argentina, Colombia, Japan, Nigeria, and South Korea.
+In 2025, the league expanded the program to Greece and the United Arab Emirates.

+As of May 2025, all 32 teams have been granted rights across 21 International HMA, as listed below.

 On February 9, 2022, the NFL confirmed the addition of the Germany Games to the International Series slate, initially with one game each year from 2022 to 2025.
 Mark Waller had previously stated in 2017 that the only holdup with games in Germany was what he dubbed "an inventory management thing," in that with four games already being played in London each year, adding additional games in Germany atop those four would pose logistical problems.
-The addition of a 17th game to the schedule in 2020 has the potential to provide up to 16 neutral site games to be held in venues that do not host NFL teams, including outside the United States.
 The league began gauging interest from German cities regarding potential games in June 2021; the league viewed Germany as an ideal candidate for expansion of the International Series because of the country's high viewership for NFL games (2.2 million people in Germany watched Super Bowl LV) and the country's numerous modern stadiums.
-In October 2021, it was confirmed that Düsseldorf, Frankfurt and Munich had been invited to participate in deeper conversations about hosting NFL games.
+In October 2021, it was confirmed that Düsseldorf, Frankfurt, and Munich had been invited to participate in deeper conversations about hosting NFL games.

-In March 2022, the Jaguars confirmed they had reached an agreement with Wembley Stadium to host an annual game through 2024.